 Several factors can increase your risk of developing pernicious anaemia:

 Awareness of these risk factors is crucial, and any concerns should be discussed with your healthcare provider.
-Early detection and appropriate pernicious anaemia treatment can help manage symptoms and prevent complications associated with this condition.
+Early detection and appropriate treatment for pernicious anaemia can help manage symptoms and prevent complications associated with this condition.

 Pernicious anaemia, if left untreated or not managed properly, can lead to several significant complications.